 For example, a student who is hard of hearing can participate equally with peers when live AI-powered transcription is offered to them.
 This student is visually delivered the professor’s words along with the classroom dialogue and therefore given equal opportunity to collaborate and succeed.
 In legal settings, AI-powered transcripts are also critical in industries which are undergoing shifts, such as helping to account for the growing shortage of human stenographers available to service legal proceedings.

 There are an array of AI-based transcription providers on the market.
 Some offer free tools, while others offer more complex technology that delivers greater accuracy, but at a cost.
 Regardless of price, the time saved when utilizing AI for transcripts is often worth the small amount invested in utilizing them.

 Depending on the provider and service being used, AI can produce highly accurate transcripts.
 It’s simply a myth that technology won’t produce accurate transcription results.
 AI on its own typically performs at 80%+ accuracy rates, but oftentimes, and with greater use, it performs much higher.
-Coupling the technology with human editors will help to achieve these faster results, but ensure the 99% accuracy that some industries, including higher education and legal, rely on.
+Coupling the technology with human editors will help to achieve these faster results, but ensure the high accuracy that some industries, including higher education and legal, rely on.

 What is special about Verbit’s AI-powered transcription process, and how does it work?